0x73746F70626F74686572696E676D65/gitlab-fork/doc/architecture/blueprints/cells/topology-service.md

 ---
 stage: core platform
 group: Tenant Scale
-description: 'Cells: Global Service'
+description: 'Cells: Topology Service'
 status: proposed
 ---

 <!-- vale gitlab.FutureTense = NO -->

-# Cells: Global Service
+# Cells: Topology Service

-This document describes design goals and architecture of Global Service used by Cells.
+This document describes design goals and architecture of Topology Service used by Cells.

 ## Goals

-The purpose of Global Service is to provide essential features for Cells to operate.
-The Global Service will implement a limited set of functions and serve as an authoritative entity within the Cluster.
-There's only a single Global Service, that can be deployed in many regions.
+The purpose of Topology Service is to provide essential features for Cells to operate.
+The Topology Service will implement a limited set of functions and serve as an authoritative entity within the Cluster.
+There's only a single Topology Service, that can be deployed in many regions.

 1. **Technology.**

-    The Global Service will be written in [Go](https://go.dev/) and expose API over [gRPC](https://grpc.io/).
+    The Topology Service will be written in [Go](https://go.dev/) and expose API over [gRPC](https://grpc.io/).

 1. **Cells aware.**

-    The Global Service will contain a list of all Cells.
-The Global Service will monitor Cells health, and could pass this information down to Cells itself or Routing Service.
+    The Topology Service will contain a list of all Cells.
+The Topology Service will monitor Cells health, and could pass this information down to Cells itself or Routing Service.
 Whether the Cell is healthy will be determined by various factors: